CLI Commands Reference

 sprite org keyring disablesprite org keyring enable

-Section titled “sprite org keyring enable”Enable keyring storage for tokens.
+Section titled “sprite org keyring enable”sprite org keyring enable - Enable keyring usage

-sprite org keyring enableSprite Management
+sprite org keyring enableOptions:

 Section titled “Sprite Management”sprite create

-Section titled “sprite create”Create a new sprite.
+Section titled “sprite create”sprite create - Create a new sprite

-sprite create [sprite-name]Examples:
+sprite create [flags] [sprite-name]Options:

 Examples: